foreverfl/vscode/docs/languages/python.md

 The Python extension supports code completion and IntelliSense using the currently selected interpreter.
 [IntelliSense](/docs/editor/intellisense.md) is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and third-party modules.

 IntelliSense quickly shows methods, class members, and documentation as you type.
-You can also trigger completions at any time with `kb(editor.action.triggerSuggest)`.
+You can also trigger completions at any time with `Ctrl+Space`.
 Hovering over identifiers will show more information about them.

 ![IntelliSense and autocomplete for Python code](images/python/python-editing.gif)